-- M4-1-1 Allocated titles are:
+M4-1-1 Allocated titles are:

 - (i) New Zealand Championship.

 - (ii) North Island Championship.

 - (iii) South Island Championship.

 - (iv) New Zealand Grand Prix.

-- M4-1-2 Allocated Title hosts are determined by SPANZ, as per their bylaws.
+- M4-1-2 Allocated Title hosts are determined at the SNZ AGM.

 - M4-1-3 Allocated Title hosts are ratified by the Board of SNZ.

-- M4-1-4 Once ratified, the terms of the allocation will become a contract between SPANZ, SNZ and the Promoting track.
+- M4-1-4 Once ratified, the terms of the allocation will become a contract between SNZ and the Promoting track.